Nereocystis

 Nereocystis (Greek, 'mermaid's bladder huki kelp') is a monotypic genus of subtidal kelp containing the species Nereocystis luetkeana.
-Some English names include edible kelp, bull kelp, bullwhip kelp, ribbon kelp, bladder wrack, and variations of these names.
+Some English names include edible kelp, bull kelp, bullwhip kelp, ribbon kelp, and variations of these names.
 Due to the English name, bull kelp can be confused with southern bull kelps, which are found in the Southern Hemisphere.
 Nereocystis luetkeana forms thick beds on subtidal rocks, and is an important part of kelp forests.

 Etymology

 The species Nereocystis luetkeana was named (as Fucus luetkeanus) after the German-Russian explorer Fyodor Petrovich Litke (also spelled Lütke) by Mertens.
 The species was renamed in a description by Postels and Ruprecht.

 Description

 Bull kelp near Cambria, California.
 Top of stipe, pneumatocyst and blades shown on this freshly washed-ashore specimen.
 Also note nearby fragments of Macrocystis on this gray sand beach.
 October 2017 photo.

 Nereocystis is a brown macroalgae that derives chemical energy from photosynthesis.
-Nereocystis in particular, similar to Pelagophycus porra, can be identified by a single large pneumatocyst between the end of its hollow stipe and the blades.
+Nereocystis in particular, similar to Pelagophycus porra, can be identified by a single large pneumatocyst (gas bladder) between the end of its hollow stipe and the blades.
 Individuals can grow to a maximum of 36 m.
-Nereocystis has a holdfast of about 40 cm, and a single stipe, topped with a pneumatocyst containing carbon monoxide, from which sprout the numerous (about 30-64) blades.
+Nereocystis has a holdfast up to about 40 cm, and a single stipe, topped with a pneumatocyst, containing some carbon monoxide (for which there is no known present-day function for the organism), from which sprout the numerous (about 30-64) blades.
 The blades may be up to 4 m long, and up to 15 cm wide.
 It is usually annual, sometimes persisting up to 18 months.
 Nereocystis is the only kelp which will drop spore patches, so that the right concentration of spores lands near the parent's holdfast.

 The thallus of this common canopy-forming kelp has a richly branched holdfast (haptera) and a cylindrical stipe 10–36 m (33–118 ft) long.
 The stipe terminates in a single, gas-filled pneumatocyst from which many blades grow.
 Each blade can grow up to 10 m (33 ft) long, and blade growth can reach 15 cm (5.9 in) per day.

-Nereocystis grows in areas where Pterygophora californica also inhabits.
+Nereocystis often grows in areas where Pterygophora californica inhabits.
 Bull kelp will often grow on the stipe of Pterygophora, with up anywhere from 10 to 20 individuals of Nereocystis attaching to a single Pterygophora stipe.